Brecksville–Broadview Heights High School: Art and writing awards

 In 2015, 27 Brecksville-Broadview Heights middle and high school art students received a total of 36 regional awards through the 35th Annual Scholastic Art & Writing Awards competition.
 Five students who were awarded Gold Keys had their artwork judged on the national level in New York.

 Music

-Brecksville–Broadview Heights High School offers multiple music classes such as the band, choir, orchestra, and AP Music Theory programs.
+Brecksville–Broadview Heights High School offers multiple music classes such as the band, choir, and orchestra.